ruuda/rcl/wasm/README.md

 ## Dependencies

-The devshell in the Nix flake includes the required `wasm-pack` and [`wasm-opt` from Binaryen][binaryen].
+The devshell in the Nix flake includes the required `wasm-bindgen` and [`wasm-opt` from Binaryen][binaryen].
 You will also need the `wasm32-unknown-unknown` target.
-It is not by default part of `rust-toolchain.toml` because it's no use for producing small binaries.
+It is not by default part of `rust-toolchain.toml` because the non-nightly toolchain is of no use for producing small binaries.
 Add it manually:

     rustup target add wasm32-unknown-unknown